 - Is the path of organized religion correct for me, or is it unnecessary?

-- Do I believe some ancient traditions are still viable and valuable in assisting in awakening my spiritual gifts?
+- Do I believe some ancient traditions are still viable and valuable in awakening my spiritual gifts?

 - Am I already a mystic?

 Four Divisions of Mystical Thought

 The following four categories are just one way to look at mysticism: use it as the stimulus for thought-provoking discussions and your inner work.

 1) The Religious Devotee